decentralized-identity/presentation-exchange/spec/spec.md

 Here is an example of a request:

-::: Example Presentation Definition using CHAPI
+::: example Presentation Definition using CHAPI
 ```json
 {
   "query": [